By playing solid defense, Wizards acquit themselves well in 104-91 win over the Celtics

 It helped that the Wizards (7-17) had a rested Bradley Beal, a new starting lineup — their 17th this season — and an opponent that looked as if it limped all the way to Capital One Arena from Boston after a brutal Friday night loss to the six-win Detroit Pistons.

-“We were just locked in, from the practice we had yesterday, coming in today,” said Beal, who sat out Friday’s loss to Toronto for rest.
+“We were just locked in, from the practice we had yesterday, coming in today,” said Beal, who sat out Friday’s loss to the New York Knicks for rest.
 “We knew who we were playing.
 We knew what was at stake.
-We could come out lackadaisical and be down 30 early, or we could be ready to go and battle from the jump."
+We could come out lackadaisical and be down 30 early, or we could be ready to go and battle from the jump.”

 Washington chose Option B and played one of its best first quarters of the season with Moritz Wagner, usually a third-string center, and Garrison Mathews starting alongside usual starters Beal, Russell Westbrook and Rui Hachimura.
 Thanks in part to Wagner, probably the loudest player on the roster, it was easier to hear the Wizards on defense from tip-off than it has been all season inside a largely empty Capital One Arena.